RoanokeParkElms/call-to-action/index.md

 </div>

-But if you'd prefer, you can send a check, made payable to Jim Simpkins, with "Elm trees" in the memo line, to:
+But if you'd prefer, you can send a check, made payable to Jim Simpkins ([why should you trust Jim?](./jim-simpkins.html)), with "Elm trees" in the memo line, to:

 &nbsp;&nbsp;&nbsp; Jim Simpkins<br/>